#067010509Bank ABA Routing Number

 Notes: Asset class performance is in USD and refers to the following indices: Equities: US Large Caps (S&P 500), Emerging Markets (MSCI EM), Europe (MSCI Europe), Japan (MSCI Japan).
 Fixed Income: 10-Yr.
 US Treasuries (BofAML US Treasury Current 10-Yr.), Emerging Markets Sovereign (USD) (JPM EMBI Global), Emerging Markets Sovereign (LCL) (JPM GBI EM Global Diversified), US High Yield (BofAML US HY Master II), US Investment Grade (BarCap US Aggregate Bond), and Developed Markets Sovereign (excl.
 US) (JPM GBI Global Ex US).
 Source: Morningstar.
 (1) Strategy returns net of mutual fund expenses and Amerant Investments standard management fees.

-You can see the returns for the first quarter of this year as well as those for the full year 2021 above.
+On this table, you can see the returns for the first quarter of this year as well those for the full year 2022.

-As mentioned previously, there were few places to hide this year as markets have contended with four significant headwinds: High and persistent inflation (exacerbated by the Russian invasion of Ucraine), tightening monetary policy, rising interest rates, and slowing economic growth.
-During the second quarter, the confluence of these four headwinds pushed markets down deeper into negative territory.
+For the full year 2022, the Income Portfolio returned -14.9%, the Income & Growth Portfolio returned -17.3%, the Growth Portfolio returned -20.1%, and the Dynamic Portfolio, returned -17.1%.
+As mentioned previously, there were few places to hide last year markets faced significant headwinds: High and persistent inflation (exacerbated by the Russian invasion of Ukraine), tightening monetary policy, rising interest rates, and slowing economic growth.

 As always, we take the trust you have placed in us very seriously.
 In our day-to-day operations, we continue to follow current events and the reactions of the markets closely, and we stand ready to adjust your portfolios accordingly.